Champagne for One: Plot summary

-Archie Goodwin receives a phone call from an acquaintance, Austin "Dinky" Byne, asking for a favour.
-Byne routinely acts as a chaperone for an annual dinner hosted by his aunt, Louise Grantham Robilotti, which is given in honour of four young unwed mothers living at Grantham House, a charity supported by her late husband.
-Byne claims to have a cold and is unable to attend; although skeptical, Archie agrees to stand in for him, despite Mrs. Robilotti's being a former client of Nero Wolfe's who bears him a personal dislike.
-During the dinner, Archie learns from one of the unwed mothers that another, Faith Usher, has a bottle of cyanide in her purse; Faith has been suffering from depression, and her friend fears that she might attempt suicide.
-Archie promises to watch over her, but towards the end of the evening Faith collapses and dies from cyanide poisoning after drinking a glass of champagne.
+Archie Goodwin receives a phone call from an acquaintance, Austin "Dinky" Byne, asking for a favor.
+Byne routinely acts as a chevalier, one of four male guests, for an annual dinner hosted by his aunt, Louise Grantham Robilotti.
+The dinner is given in honor of four young unwed mothers living at Grantham House, a charity supported by her late husband.
+Byne claims to have a cold and is unable to attend.
+Although skeptical of that cold, Archie agrees to stand in for him, despite Mrs. Robilotti's being a former client who bears him a personal dislike.
+During the dinner, Archie learns from one of the young women, Rose, that another, Faith Usher, has a bottle of cyanide in her purse.
+Faith has been talking of suicide during her pregnancy, and Rose fears that she might attempt suicide.
+Archie promises to watch over Faith.
+Towards the end of the evening Faith collapses and dies from cyanide poisoning after drinking a swallow from a glass of champagne.

-Alone of the guests, Archie maintains that Faith Usher did not commit suicide, claiming that he observed her constantly throughout the evening and that she never had an opportunity to pour the cyanide from her bottle into her glass.
+Alone of the guests, Archie maintains that Faith Usher did not commit suicide, claiming that he observed her constantly throughout the evening and that she never had an opportunity to place the cyanide from her bottle into her glass.
 Although the authorities and the other guests pressure Archie into changing his story, Nero Wolfe believes him and decides to settle the matter by solving the case himself.
-He is given further incentive to do so when Edwin Laidlaw, another of the chaperones, approaches him to hire his services; Laidlaw is the father of Faith Usher's child after a brief affair they had the previous year and, ashamed of his conduct, is desperate that his secret not be revealed.
+He is given further incentive to do so when Edwin Laidlaw, another of the guests, approaches him to hire his services.
+Laidlaw says he is the father of Faith Usher's child after a brief affair they had the previous year.
+Ashamed of his conduct, he is desperate that his secret not be revealed.